 Students may request program credit for art courses taken at another institution by submitting a portfolio of work representing the courses for which credit is desired.
 The portfolio will be reviewed by a committee of studio art faculty to determine course credit transfer.

 A minimum of 45 credit hours must be earned at Rhode Island College to fulfill degree requirements.
-Transfer students must also satisfy the College Mathematics Competency and all General Education requirements.
+Transfer students must also satisfy the College Mathematics Milestone and all General Education requirements.

 Transfer Applicants from the University of Rhode Island and the Community College of Rhode Island